Skip to Content

 The Cabins at Disney’s Fort Wilderness Resort | DVC Expansion Project

-Disney has just announced big plans to renovate The Cabins at Disney’s Fort Wilderness Resort into a new DVC property which will open in 2024.
+Disney has recently announced big plans to renovate The Cabins at Disney’s Fort Wilderness Resort into a new DVC property which will open in 2024.

 The Cabins at Disney's Fort Wilderness Resort DVC concept art